The Idolmaster Cinderella Girls: Starlight Stage: Development and release

 The idol characters' 3D models were created by Cygames artists based on their original appearances in Cinderella Girls and checked by Cinderella Girls illustrators.
 Likewise, the original Cinderella Girls illustrations were consulted to determine each idol's dominant eye.
 Artist team manager Yūma Tanimoto noted that because the game's appeal lies in its 3D stage performances, the team placed significant importance on faithfully recreating the Cinderella Girls idols in 3D with specifications such as polygon count and texture resolution matching those of PlayStation 3 games.
 Tanimoto considered outlines to be crucial to portray the original illustrations in 3D, and the characters' textures were applied to the outlines' meshes with color adjustments to better replicate how outlines were drawn in 2D illustrations.
 In order to create the character models more efficiently and to better manage the amount of data used, the game's idol characters reuse sets of body parts that match their height, bust size, weight, and skin tone.
 In addition to nine standard facial expressions such as smiles and winks, each idol character also has a unique expression, such as Uzuki Shimamura's signature smile, Rika Jougasaki's twinkling eyes, and Nono Morikubo's eyes avoiding the camera.
 A cloth simulator was also implemented and optimized in order to portray Yoshino Yorita's furisode costume.

 To assist with the creation of the game's stage performances, the development staff created a custom timeline editor for Unity named Cygames Unity Timeline Tool to adjust variables such as the idols' expressions, lip sync, and camera angles.
 This made the stage performances' creation process easier, and it allowed the staff to create performances at the pace of three to four songs a month.
 The game's dance sequences were first designed by choreographers and then performed by dancers for motion capture with hand movements animated by hand.
 The development team had wanted to include a different set of choreography for each idol during a stage performance, but the idea was abandoned because of the necessary amount of data and extra workload.
 Instead, all five members perform the same dance sequence with time offsets intentionally introduced to make them appear less mechanical.

 Starlight Stage was first revealed on June 28, 2015, at a public recording of Internet radio talk show Radio The Idolmaster Cinderella Girls Dereraji A. It was then released in Japan on September 3, 2015, for Android and on September 10, 2015, for iOS.
 A Windows version was released on DMM Games on September 3, 2021.
 To promote the game's release, Bandai Namco produced and aired multiple television commercials featuring Masahiro Nakai of SMAP.

-The game held its last gacha event with new cards from September 3–30, 2025.
-The characters were Rin Shibuya (SS Rare), Uzuki Shimamura (SS Rare), and Mio Honda (SS Rare).
-The last song added to the game was "Everafter", on September 2, 2025.